mbsuraj/publicStorageProject/README.md

 All the necessary Python libraries required for the assignment are listed in the `requirements.txt` file.
 You can use this file to ensure you have the correct versions of the libraries installed in your Python environment.

-By following the outlined project flow and utilizing the provided support code and data, we aim to assist Public Storage in making data-driven decisions regarding their rental storage facilities.
+By following the outlined project flow and utilizing the provided support code and data, I can aim to assist Public Storage in making data-driven decisions regarding their rental storage facilities.